-The district mailed oversized postcards to every home in the district before each community engagement session, to announce the opening of the online survey and to invite residents to the building tours held in August 2016.
+The district mailed oversized postcards to every home in the district before each community engagement session, to announce the opening of the online surveys and to invite residents to the building tours held in August 2016.
+Eight oversized postcards in all were mailed to community members through April 2017.
+In addition, the district sent a bifold mailer to all residents in February 2017 providing important updates on the Board of Education-approved master plan and next steps in the process.